powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `BoundaryLineModification`

 ### Disconnections
+Disconnection modifications are used to logically disconnect a network element.
+Unlike tripping, they are generic and can be applied to any connectable element.

 #### Planned
-This modification is used to disconnect a network element from the bus or bus bar section to which it is currently connected.
-It should be used if the disconnection is planned.
+This modification is used to disconnect a network element from the bus or busbar section to which it is currently connected.
+It should be used if the disconnection is planned (e.g., for maintenance).
 If it is not, `UnplannedDisconnection` should be used instead.

+In **Node/Breaker** topology, it opens **all switches** (both breakers and disconnectors) to fully isolate the equipment from the busbar.

 It works on:
 - `Connectable` elements.
 - HVDC lines, by disconnecting their converter stations
 - Tie lines, by disconnecting their underlying boundary lines

-It is possible to specify a side of the element to connect.
-If no side is specified, the network modification will try to connect every side.
+It is possible to specify a side of the element to disconnect.
+If no side is specified, the network modification will try to disconnect every side.

 Class: `PlannedDisconnection`

 #### Unplanned
-This modification is used to disconnect a network element from the bus or bus bar section to which it is currently connected.
+This modification is used to disconnect a network element from the bus or busbar section to which it is currently connected.
 It should be used if the disconnection is unplanned.
 If it is not, `PlannedDisconnection` should be used instead.

+In **Node/Breaker** topology, it mimics tripping by opening only the **breakers** necessary to interrupt the current, leaving disconnectors closed.

 It works on:
 - `Connectable` elements.
 - HVDC lines, by disconnecting their converter stations
 - Tie lines, by disconnecting their underlying boundary lines

-It is possible to specify a side of the element to connect.
-If no side is specified, the network modification will try to connect every side.
+It is possible to specify a side of the element to disconnect.
+If no side is specified, the network modification will try to disconnect every side.

 Class: `UnplannedDisconnection`